chika-kasymov/chika-kasymov.github.io/_posts/2017-03-27-Authentication_with_client_private_certificate_using_afnetworking.md

 I kept the original comments because think they explain what is done here very well.
 In brief, this `if` statement checks trust or not to the server you are talking with and passes the credentials from Keychain if the trust is OK or is unspecified.

-Next `if` statement will check if authentication challenge is asking for the client certificate.
+The next `if` statement will check if authentication challenge is asking for the client certificate.
 If it is, we just pass user certificate credentials.

 ``` objc
 if ([[challenge protectionSpace] authenticationMethod] == NSURLAuthenticationMethodClientCertificate) {